Best of Israel & RomeBook Your Tour Online Request a Quote Printable Itinerary

 Price Includes: In Israel, 4 star lodging, expert Biblical guides, admissions, sightseeing, buffet breakfast and dinner daily, 1 lunch.
 In Italy, moderate first class accommodations, breakfast daily, 1 dinner.
 Both countries include luggage handling in most hotels (1 piece per person), expert guide throughout, entrances and transportation as appear on itinerary, modern transportation.

-Please Note: Israel gratuities will be paid in advance ($87 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).
-Italy gratuities should be held in reserve and paid to guides and drivers on an individual basis.
+Please Note: Israel and Italy gratuities will be paid in advance ($144 per person will be added to your final invoice for gratuities to be paid to drivers, guides, and hotel staff while in Israel and Italy).

 Not Included: Flight departures (low cost fares available nationwide), transfers (not included unless airfare is purchased from Pilgrim Tours), air taxes, airline fuel charges, gratuities, optional travel insurance.

 Deposit Required: $300 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.